tjk911/user-submitted-leaflet/README.md

 * Update readme to provide more leaflet styling/plugin info

 * Create examples

+* Layer controller missing icon for some darned reason

+* Layer controller not toggling between collapsed and exposed for different screen sizes

 * Debug having too many columns/sources (should be some silly error on my end, temporarily ignored by removing references).